 Maybe you’re such a person.
 You realize you’re behind or in over your head, so you ensure you do everything else to make up for the skills you need to be good at your job.

 Paying for lunches, being super friendly, bringing in snacks, helping out with extracurricular activity.
-Things like these make it a bit tough on the heart strings true, but you can see the sharks circling and your days being numbered.
+When a tough decision needs to be made (like downsizing), things like these make it a bit tough on the heart strings true, but you can see the sharks circling and your days being numbered.

 Unfortunately, these make up actions (so called intangibles) are never enough.
 Don’t get me wrong, a horrible talent that’s not personable is no better, but without being able to do the actual work, everything else just makes the inevitable break up ugly, but not tough at all to do.
 Once the productivity isn’t there, leaders don’t have a hard time making the necessary changes no matter how warm, congenial, or “eager to learn” you are.